Keyfactor/dell-idrac-orchestrator/readme_source.md

 - **Client Machine** – Required.
 The IP address of the iDRAC instance being managed.

 - **Store Path** – Required.
-Enter the full path where the Racadm executable is installed.
+Enter the full path where the Racadm executable is installed on the Orchestrator server.
 See [Installation Prerequisites](#installation-prerequisites) for more details.

 - **Orchestrator** – Required.
 Select the orchestrator you wish to use to manage this store